 FHA loan debt-to-income requirements

 Lenders use debt-to-income ratio (DTI) to help them decide if a person can afford to pay back money they borrow.
-DTI is calculated by dividing a person's total monthly debt payments by his or her monthly gross income to get a percentage.
+DTI is calculated by dividing a person's total monthly debt payments by their monthly gross income to get a percentage.
 The lower the percentage, the more likely it is a lender may decide to approve the mortgage.
-FHA loans typically allow a debt-to-income ratio (DTI) of up to 43%.
+FHA loans typically allow a DTI of up to 43%.

 FHA loan down payment requirements

 With an FHA loan, you can purchase a home with a down payment as low as 3.5%.
 This is a big benefit, especially for first time homebuyers who may not have cash on hand for a larger down payment.
-You typically need to have a credit score of 580 or better in order to make a 3.5% down payment however.
-If your credit score is between 500 and 579, you will likely need to make a 10% down payment to get an FHA loan.
+You typically need to have a credit score of 600 or better in order to qualify for a lower 3.5% down payment with an FHA loan through Freedom Mortgage.

 FHA loan property requirements